raymondwcs/docker/jwt/test/README.md

 ## Steps

-1. Start a container for Node.js that connects to the same network of the microservices
+1. Start a Node.js container, which connects to the same network of the microservices.
 ```
 docker run -it --name node -v $(pwd):/code -w /code --network jwt_nodeapp-network node:alpine bash
 ```